 British-born positive reinforcement dog trainer David Reid launched ‘One Man’s Rescue’; an animal rescue awareness project in Cyprus last month, spending four nights and five days in a dog cage at Aradippou Dog Shelter — to raise awareness of what rescue dogs go through physically and emotionally when placed in a shelter environment.

-In partnership with the ELAFI Animal Welfare Awards, 60-year-old David shared a cage with senior and disabled dogs who have been in the shelter for years, and videoed his experience.
+60-year-old David shared a cage with senior and disabled dogs who have been in the shelter for years, and videoed his experience.

 Living in a cage can be soul-wrenching for any being, so David also took the opportunity to work with the animals as a trainer, to start helping them overcome their fears and prepare them for life on the outside when forever homes are found.